xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

     text = f.read().splitlines()

 # strip punctuation
-for line in lines:
+for ch in text:
+    if ch in exclude:
+        text.join(ch)

+# a way to do it using list comprehensions
-line = ''.join(ch for ch in s if ch not in exclude)
+stripped = ''.join(ch for ch in text if ch not in exclude)
 ```

 #